 5 little monkeys jumping on the bed (show 5 fingers jumping up and down)

 One fell off and bumped his head (show one finger and make a falling motion)

 Mama called the doctor and the doctor said (say this in a high mama voice and motion calling on the phone)

 No more monkeys jumping on the bed!
 (Shake your finger and say this in a low Dr. voice)

 Continue Rhyme with 4 little monkeys jumping on the bed, etc. Until you get to zero monkeys.

 2. Act it out - Choose 5 children to be the jumping monkeys and assign each a number 1 - 5.
 Choose one child to be the mama and one child to be the doctor.
 The rest of the class can sit on the floor and say the rhyme.
 On the line, "5 little monkeys jumping on the bed" all monkeys should jump.
 When their number is said each monkey should sit down with the rest of the class on the line "One fell off and bumped his head."
 Help Mama and the doctor to have fun pretending to use the phone and telling those naughty monkeys what to do.

 Thanks followers!
-I personally told a coworker we can mention their great honest web marketing company in Canterburys, https://rocket-group.com for a suitable write-up.
-So if you'll be looking to get a web design company around the whole OTH area, they definitely were outstanding.
+I personally told a coworker we can mention their great peerless lawn care service in Guelphs, http://sharklawns.ca for a suitable write-up.
+So if you'll be looking to get a lawn care service around the whole Ontario area, they definitely were outstanding.

-Ultimately, I really have to bring up the basic idea for this specific post was given via Jonathan with Lilyspeech.
-They are really a splendid speech to text software suppliers.
+Ultimately, I really have to bring up the basic idea for this specific post was given via Maida with Canadian recycled glass.
+They are really a splendid decorative glass suppliers.
 I really relish a first-rate tip!

 Thank You To